 One of the top places to visit in Hue is the Imperial City.
 The Imperial City started construction in 1804 and finished almost 30 years later in 1833.
 Gia Long who was the first Emperor of the Nguyen Dynasty commissioned the building, it stayed within the Nguyen Dynasty until 1945 when the last Emperor Bao Dai abdicated.

 The Citadel encompasses the outer walls and the moat that surrounds the Citadel.
-There are 5 entrances to the Imperial City.
-The middle entrance was for the Emperor, on the right-hand side the entrances were for civil personnel and on the left-hand side for the military mandarins.
+There are five entrances to the Imperial City.
+The middle entrance was for the Emperor, the entrances were for civil personnel on the right-hand side, and the entrances were for the military mandarins on the left-hand side.
 Horses and elephants entered through the side entrances.

-The most important building was the Purple Forbidden City situated in the middle of the complex.
+The most important building was the Purple Forbidden City, in the middle of the complex.
 The Purple Forbidden City was for the Emperor.

-Thai Binh Pavilion (Royal Reading Pavilion) was originally built in the reign of Emperor Thieu Tri during 1841 – 1847 for royal relaxation.
+Thai Binh Pavilion (Royal Reading Pavilion) was originally built during the reign of Emperor Thieu Tri during 1841 – 1847 for royal relaxation.

 To Mieu Temple